LASIK vs SMILE Laser Eye Surgery

 WHY CHOOSE SMILE?

-At Laser Sight in Perth, Dr Graham Furness will perform a full eye health check and visual assessment before making a recommendation for surgery.
+At Insight Eye Clinic, Dr Graham Furness will perform a full eye health check and visual assessment before making a recommendation for surgery.
 He will advise what you are suitable for and what your outcome will be; not only short term, but long term.